harrysolovay/galatea/Readme.md

 # Galatea

-A framework for integrating with OpenAI's realtime (beta) service
+A framework for integrating with OpenAI's realtime service